Skip to content

 8.1.13 The rights of data subjects to object to profiling in its various forms are set out in the Data Subject Right to Object to Processing, Including Marketing, Automated Decisions and profiling Procedure.

-8.1.14 Data Minimisation Azets uses a minimum of personal data in its processing activities at the same time ensures that the personal data it collects are adequate for the identified purpose and undertakes periodic reviews to ensure that personal data remain adequate, relevant and limited to what is necessary as defined in the Data Minimisation Policy.
+8.1.14 Data Minimisation – Azets uses a minimum of personal data in its processing activities, ensures that the personal data it collects are adequate for the identified purpose and undertakes periodic reviews to ensure that personal data remain adequate, relevant and limited to what is necessary as defined in the Data Minimisation Policy.

 8.1.15 Azets ensures that data collected is fit for purpose and that no unnecessary, irrelevant or unjustifiable personal data are collected or created either directly or indirectly through processing activities.
 All new or altered processing is subject to the Risk-Based Approach to Information Governance and is subject to a Data Protection Impact Assessment where appropriate.